 - Please limit your remarks to three minutes.

 - If someone else has made the same points, simply indicate your support.

 - Do not expect Council to take action immediately unless the matter is an emergency.

-“Other Business”contains items which may require input from individuals.
-The City Council generally takes actions on these items.
+General Business contains items that may require input from individuals.
+The City Council generally takes action on these items.